Transport in India: Rail

 Country-wide rail services in India are provided by the state-run Indian Railways (IR) under the supervision of the Ministry of Railways.
 IR is divided into eighteen zones including the Kolkata Metro Railway.
 The IR are further sub-divided into sixty seven divisions, each having a divisional headquarters.

-The railway network travels across the country, covering more than 7,321 stations over a total route length of more than 68080 km and track length of about 132310 km as of March 2021.
-About 45000 km or 71% of the route-kilometre was electrified as in March 2019.
+The railway network travels across the country, covering more than 7,325 stations over a total route length of more than 68080 km and track length of about 132310 km as of March 2021.
+About 45000 km or 97% of the route-kilometre was electrified as of 2025.
 IR provides an important mode of transport in India, transporting 23.1 million passengers and 3.3 million tons of freight daily as of March 2019.
-IR is the world's eighth-largest employer, it had 1.227 million employees as of March 2019.
+IR is the world's ninth-largest employer, it had 1.227 million employees as of March 2019.
 As to rolling stock, IR owns over 289,185 (freight) wagons, 74,003 coaches and 12,147 locomotives as of March 2019.
 It also owns locomotive and coach production facilities.
 It operates both long distance and suburban rail systems.

 The IR runs a number of special types of services which are given higher priority.
-The fastest train at present is the Vande Bharat Express with operation speeds of up to 180 km/h, though the fastest service is Gatimaan Express with an operational speed of 160 km/h and average speed of 100 km/h, since the Vande Bharat Express is capped at 120 km/h for safety reasons.
+The fastest train at present is the Vande Bharat Express with design speeds of up to 180 km/h, though the fastest service is Gatiman Express with an operational speed of 160 km/h and average speed of 100 km/h, since the Vande Bharat Express is capped at 130 km/h for safety reasons.
 The Rajdhani trains introduced in 1969 provides connectivity between the national capital, Delhi and capitals of the states.
 On the other hand, Shatabdi Express provides connectivity between centres of tourism, pilgrimage or business.
 The Shatabdi Express trains run over short to medium distances and do not have sleepers while the Rajdhani Expresses run over longer distances and have only sleeping accommodation.
-Both series of trains have a maximum permissible speed of 110 to 140 km/h but average speed of less than 100 km/h..
+Both series of trains have a maximum permissible speed of 110 to 140 km/h but average speed of less than 100 km/h..The Duronto Express trains provide connectivity between large cities.